RyanCPeters/Educational_Resources/test-site/MIT6_096IAP11_lec01.md

 7. `return 0` indicates that the program should tell the operating system it has completed successfully.
    - This syntax will be explained in the context of functions; for now, just include it as the last line in the main block.

-Note that every statement ends with a semicolon(exceptpreprocessor commands andblocks using {}).
-Forgetting these semicolonsis a common mistake among newC++programmers.
+Note that every statement ends with a semicolon (except preprocessor commands and blocks using {} ).
+Forgetting these semicolons is a common mistake among new C++ programmers.

+===

+3 Basic Language Features
 ---
-####3 Basic Language Features

 So far our program doesn’t do very much.
 Let’s tweak it in various ways to demonstrate some more interesting constructs.
 3.1 Values and Statements